Multidimensional discrete convolution: Row-column decomposition

 The row-column method can be applied when one of the signals in the convolution is separable.
 The method exploits the properties of separability in order to achieve a method of calculating the convolution of two multidimensional signals that is more computationally efficient than direct computation of each sample (given that one of the signals are separable).
 The following shows the mathematical reasoning behind the row-column decomposition approach (typically $h(n_1,n_2)$ is the separable signal):

 The value of $\sum_{k_2=-\infty}^{\infty} h_2(k_2)x(n_1-k_1,n_2-k_2)$ can now be re-used when evaluating other $y$ values with a shared value of $n_2$:

 Thus, the resulting convolution can be effectively calculated by first performing the convolution operation on all of the rows of $x(n_1,n_2)$, and then on all of its columns.
 This approach can be further optimized by taking into account how memory is accessed within a computer processor.

 A processor will load in the signal data needed for the given operation.
 For modern processors, data will be loaded from memory into the processors cache, which has faster access times than memory.
 The cache itself is partitioned into lines.
 When a cache line is loaded from memory, multiple data operands are loaded at once.
 Consider the optimized case where a row of signal data can fit entirely within the processor's cache.
 This particular processor would be able to access the data row-wise efficiently, but not column-wise since different data operands in the same column would lie on different cache lines.
-In order to take advantage of the way in which memory is accessed, it is more efficient to transpose the data set and then axis it row-wise rather than attempt to access it column-wise.
+In order to take advantage of the way in which memory is accessed, it is more efficient to transpose the data set and then access it row-wise rather than attempt to access it column-wise.
 The algorithm then becomes: